 The SwitchBot Bot is the mechanical switch or button presser in the SwitchBot ecosystem.
 It is available in two colours, black or white, to suit the installation area.
 It is not exactly a small device but it is not an eye sore when mounted.

-The SwitchBot Hub Mini
+Taking a look at the SwitchBot Hub Mini

 The SwitchBot Hub Mini is the Internet gateway/hub in the SwitchBot ecosystem.
 It bridges the Bluetooth LE peers (e.g. SwitchBot Bot, SwitchBot Curtain) to the Internet, allowing them to controlled via Cloud services like Amazon Alexa, Google Assistant, IFTTT, etc. Without this, you will not be able to control the devices remotely.